 1Office Memorandum by the Ministry of Environment, Forest and Climate Change on "Deliberations on the commitments made by project proponent and requirements to address the concerned raised during the public consultation and prescribe as specific condition(s) while recommending the proposal, for prior environment clearance, in physical terms in lieu of Corporate Environment Responsibility (CER)- regarding."
-(September article also analyses some of the ECs granted, and Compliance Reports for, some projects.
-Finally, it assesses whether the removal of the requirement, and the manner in which it was undertaken, was justified, and some alternative approaches towards CER that could have been adopted.
+(September 30, 2020).

 2Office Memorandum by the Ministry of Environment, Forest and Climate Change on "Corporate Environment Responsibility (CER) - reg."
 (May 1, 2018).
+3Supra note 1.

-Draft EIA2020.
-MINISTRY OF ENVIRONMENT, FOREST AND CLIMATE CHANGE. http://environmentclearance.nic.in/writereaddata/Draft EIA 2020.pdf, § 15(9).
+4 Draft EIA 2020, MINISTRY OF ENVIRONMENT, FOREST AND CLIMATE CHANGE, http://environmentclearance.nic.in/writereaddata/Draft_EIA_2020.pdf, § 15(9).